 Revenue on license fees is recognized in accordance with the substance of the relevant agreements.
-Subsequent to the initial licensing transaction, where the Group has no remaining obligations to perform and licensing fees are non-refundable, revenue is recognized after the customer has been provided access to the underlying asset.
-Where the Group retains obligations related to the licensed asset after the initial licensing transaction, revenue is typically recognized over a period of time during which remaining performance obligations are satisfied.
+In the majority of cases, the Group retains obligations related to the licensed assets after the initial licensing transaction, and as a result revenue is recognized over a period of time during which the Group is expected to perform.
+Where the Group has no remaining obligations to perform subsequent to the initial licensing transaction, and licensing fees are non-refundable, revenue is recognized after the customer has been provided access to the underlying assets.
 In some multiple element licensing transactions, the Group applies the residual method in the absence of reference information.